ravi-ranjan-singh/code-droid-frontend/README.md

 ## About

-Code Droid is web App which allow multiple people to write code in same IDE in realtime and see the code in realtime.
-It also allow you to compile code at the same time and output of the code also show in realtime to all the users connected to the same IDE
+Code Droid is a web app that allows multiple people to write code in the same IDE in realtime and see the code in realtime.
+It also allows you to compile code at the same time and the output of the code also shows in real-time to all the users connected to the same IDE.

 ## Running the project